ld4l/bib2bibframe/README.md

-# bib2bibframe #
+# bib2bibframe-converter #

 ## Overview ##

 Tool to convert Cornell bibliographic IDs to Bibframe RDF.

-Input: a comma- or newline delimited list of Cornell bib ids
+Input: a comma-, pipe- or newline-delimited list of Cornell bib ids
 Output: MARCXML and Bibframe

 The MARCXML is retrieved from the Cornell Library database.
 The Bibframe RDF is